White Spots on Your Child’s Nail – Should You Be Worried

 2. Baking Soda

-You can prepare a mixture combining ½ cup baking soda, some Epsom salt, ¼ cup peroxide and 4 cups of warm water.
+You can prepare a mixture combining half a cup of baking soda, some Epsom salt, one-fourth of a cup of peroxide, and four cups of warm water.
 Dip your child’s nails in this solution for some time regularly for reduction of white spots.